transcelerate/ddf-sdr-platform/README.md

 - **Step 3 :** Once the workflow completes successfully, refer to the **[DDF SDR Azure Platform Setup and Deployment Guide](https://github.com/transcelerate/ddf-sdr-platform/raw/main/documents/ddf-sdr-azure-platform-setup-and-deployment-guide-v3.0.pdf)** for additional manual configuration updates to the deployed resources and further deploy SDR Reference Implementation (RI) Application Code

 **Important Note :** GitHub Actions does not allow multi-environment deployment setup with Free Pricing Plan.
 To Deploy to different environments, the GitHub secret values have to be updated with values of the target Azure Environment.
+## Infrastrycture changes for Release V2.0
+- The steps required to migrate SDR infrastructure from Version 0.5 to Version 2.0 for users who have set up their own SDR instance for the Study Definition Repository – Reference Implementation on Azure Cloud Platform.
+It provides details for deploying the new resources using azure portal.
+Additionally, it provides details of containerized deployment for the SDR API and UI applications.
+- The UI and API builds have been containerized as a part of SDR Release V2.0.
+The same has impacted the App Services on which the SDR Application is hosted.
+This section details the steps to enable containerized build and deployment.
+- This is an optional step.
+To continue with existing way of deployment of SDR use current App Service and Service Plan configuration and B&D scripts for UI and API for deployment as mentioned in Infra Migration Guide section 3.4.2.

+# Deployment Process for Release V2.0

+**Important Note:** Refer to the **[DDF SDR Infra Migration Guide (Release V2.0)](documents/ddf-sdr-azure-platform-setup-and-deployment-guide-v3.0.pdf)** documents before following the below steps.